Discrete-Time Quantum-Walk & Floquet Topological Insulators via Distance-Selective Rydberg-Interaction: Introduction

-DTQW generates topological phases that are reacher than those of time-independent lattice Hamiltonians \cite{Dau16}.
+DTQW generates topological phases that are richer than those of time-independent lattice Hamiltonians \cite{Dau16}.
 Topological edge states have been realized exclusively in photonic DTQW with limited sites ($<20$) and steps ($<10$) \cite{Rec13,Xia17,Muk17}.
-Introduced Rydberg DTQW scheme could realize edge state over a thousand sites and steps in 1, 2, and 3 dimensions with the available experimental setups.
+The introduced Rydberg DTQW scheme could realize edge state over couple of hundred sites and steps in 1, 2, and 3 dimensions with the available experimental setups.
 The mentioned advances of the designed hardware improve the performance of quantum algorithms, e.g. torus topological periodic boundary conditions could result in a quadratic speedup of quantum-walk-based search algorithms \cite{Por13,Por17}, and diversify the range of topological phenomena that could be simulated.
 This work opens up the chance of realizing topological properties in multi-dimensional QWs as well as QWs over topologically ordered surfaces.

 The article is organized as follows.
 In Sec.~\ref{SecScheme}, the coined and coin-less Rydberg discrete-time quantum walk schemes are presented in 1D.
 Sec.~\ref{Sec_multiD_QW} extends the model to higher dimensions and discusses the approaches for imposing periodic boundary conditions or applying quantum walk on different topological surfaces.
-The Coherence of the proposed scheme under a wide range of imperfection sources would be evaluated in Sec.~\ref{Sec_Decoherence}.
+The Coherence of the proposed scheme under a wide range of de-coherent sources would be evaluated in Sec.~\ref{Sec_Decoherence}.
 The scheme's performance in multi-dimensions are then quantified in Sec.~\ref{Sec_Fidelity3D}.
-At the end, applications of this model in simulating multi-dimensional topological insulators are discussed in Sec.~\ref{Sec_TopIns}.
+This article is supplemented by the application of the scheme in simulating multi-dimensional topological insulators.